bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/lectures/session_0_practical_llm_primer.md

 ---

-# Summary
+Key Takeaways
+===

+1. **LLMs** are deep learning models that predict next tokens based on input text
+2. **Training** involves learning patterns from large text corpora using pre-training
+3. **Attention mechanism** is responsible for tailoring predictions to the given context
+4. **Context** is the text input that the LLM processes (limited by context window)
+5. **Prompt engineering** is critical for getting useful outputs from LLMs
+6. LLMs differ based on their **architecture, parameters, and training data**

 ---

-1. LLMs are deep learning models that take text as input and predict what text should come next.
-2. LLMs are trained to recognize patterns in text using large amounts of text data.
-3. The attention mechanism is responsible for tailoring predictions to the given context.
-4. LLMs differ based on their architecture, parameters, and training data.
+Theory ↔ Practice Connections
+===

+**Theory:** Tokens are the basic unit of text in LLMs

+**Practice:** Understanding tokenization helps optimize context usage

 ---

-5. The **context** is the text that the applies the attention mechanism to.
-6. The **prompt** is the user input to the LLM and is critical to its behavior.
+**Theory:** Embeddings capture semantic meaning in vector space

+**Practice:** Similar concepts have similar embeddings (foundation for Session 3: RAG)

+---

+**Theory:** Attention mechanism processes all context tokens

+**Practice:** Everything in context influences output - prompt carefully

+---

+**Theory:** Context windows have hard token limits (*N*)

+**Practice:** Must prioritize information strategically (Session 2 covers this)

+---

+Looking Ahead: Session 1
+===

+**Next topic:** Coding with LLMs

+**The practical application:**

+Now that we understand how LLMs work, we'll learn how to:
+- Interface with LLMs programmatically via APIs
+- Use Python libraries (litellm) to make LLM calls
+- Integrate LLM capabilities into our bioinformatics workflows
+- Set up development environments for LLM-powered applications

 ---